yeslogic/prince-docs/docs/css-props.md

     The <code>url()</code> function allows for an ICC color profile to convert to, different from the output-intent.
     </p><p>
-    The optional second argument is the rendering intent.
-Black point compensation ("BPC") will most commonly be used with a relative-colorimetric rendering intent.
+    The optional second argument comprises the rendering intent: Black point compensation ("BPC") will most commonly be used with a relative-colorimetric rendering intent.
 Prince however also accepts black point compensation with perceptual and saturation rendering intents because "there are atypical profiles [...] in which BPC may actually be beneficial for Perceptual or Saturation processing" (quoted from the in-depth analysis <a href="http://www.color.org/WP40-Black_Point_Compensation_2010-07-27.pdf">Black-point compensation: theory and application</a>).
+    </p><p>
+    Prince also allows for the additional <code>no-embed</code> keyword, which causes the color conversion target ICC profile to not be embedded in the output PDF, unless required by the PDF profile.
+The converted colors will be left device dependent or else implicitly mapped to the output intent color space.
     </p><p class="note">
     When the descriptor is used as a property, applied to single elements, it has a different syntax - see <a href="#prop-prince-pdf-color-conversion">above</a>.